Ochre

 Notice: I only upload my games to itch.
 If this game appears on another website, it was reuploaded, and I have no control over what those files contain.

-Rated 5.0 out of 5 stars
+Rating | Rated 4.7 out of 5 stars (3 total ratings) |

-Tags2D, Creepy, First-Person, Horror, Multiple Endings, Text based
+Tags | 2D, Creepy, First-Person, Horror, Multiple Endings, Text based |

 Download